NDRman/DONOTCLICK/README.md

-# Unit Convertor for the good of the humans slaving away in offices
+# Unit Convertor for the good of the humans slaving away in offices converting oil units with 80 or so tabs open
 An Oil Unit Convertor (in material design !!!)